 Proterra Catalyst E2 buses support BGE and Exelon Corporation’s broader strategy for electric vehicle integration and grid modernization

 The procurement was funded in part by a $20K voucher per bus provided by the Maryland Freedom Fleet Voucher Program.
 These are the first electric buses to receive this voucher from the State of Maryland.
-Now, with access to Proterra battery-electric buses, BGE employees will be able to enjoy the combined benefits of zero-emission transit technology, including improved local air quality and a modern, quiet rider experience.
+Now, with access to Proterra battery-electric buses, BGE employees will be able to enjoy the combined benefits of zero-emission transit technology.
+For that’s including improved local air quality.
+As well as a modern, quiet rider experience.

-Designed for efficiency and manufactured for durability, Proterra’s 40′ Catalyst E2 series achieves 22 MPGe, while conventional diesel buses average 3.86 MPG.
-These buses will utilize Combined Charging System (CCS) plug-in DC fast chargers, enabling interoperability with multiple vehicle types, including passenger cars and trucks to utilize the same charging equipment and ultimately lower infrastructure costs for all electric vehicles.
+Designed for efficiency and manufactured for durability.
+Now Proterra’s 40′ Catalyst E2 series achieves 22 MPGe.
+All while conventional diesel buses average 3.86 MPG.
+These buses will utilize Combined Charging System (CCS) plug-in DC fast chargers.
+Thereby enabling interoperability with multiple vehicle types.
+For that’s including passenger cars and trucks.
+All to utilize the same charging equipment and ultimately lower infrastructure costs for all electric vehicles.

 This heavy-duty electric vehicle shuttle program will inform future Baltimore Gas and Electric decisions on EV fleet integration.
 As well as interoperable charging infrastructure and EV rate design.
 Finally ultimately supporting a statewide electrification strategy.

 In conclusion, BGE offers its electric vehicle customers a reduced electric rate during off-peak hours to save EV drivers more money on their monthly electricity bill.